SimonStephan31/SISC/README.md

-# SISC
+# SISC code
-Structure Induction Model of Singular Causation
+This repository contains the code for the Structure Induction Model of Singular Causation